rotkehlxen/suncal/README.md

 #### ics support
 Implement mapping from list of GoogleCalEvents to ics file.

+#### event styles
+Function that returns the event title string provided a type of event and the datetime object.
+Using the event styles shown above.

 #### authentication flow
 Function for authentication flow.
 Creates a token if it does not exit yet.
 The file suncal/capi-quickstart.py in this repo serves as an orientation!
 The SCOPE has to be changed to 'https://www.googleapis.com/auth/calendar' to obtain read